Here are a few things that we know.

 Not to the President’s Cancer Panel.

 In its annual report called “Reducing our Environmental Cancer Risk: What We Can Do Now”, the President’s Cancer Panel, among other things, recommends that in order to decrease exposure to pesticides, individuals should choose “food grown without pesticides or chemical fertilizers”.

 Previous studies have shown that children who switch to an organic diet will reduce their pesticide load, but no similar study has been completed with adults.

-In a report published in Environmental Research, Dr. Liza Oates and her team at RMIT University in Australia found found that people who adopted an organic diet for one week saw an incredible 90% reduction in pesticide exposure.
+In a report published in Environmental Research, Dr. Liza Oates and her team at RMIT University in Australia found that people who adopted an organic diet for one week saw an incredible 90% reduction in pesticide exposure.

-The randomly selected 13 adults were fed both an organic diet and a non-organic diet, and urine samples were taken to determine the presence of dialkylphosphates, a class of chemicals which are produced as the body tries to break down organophosphate pesticides.
+The randomly selected 13 adults were fed both an organic diet and a non-organic diet, and urine samples were taken to determine the presence of dialkylphosphates, a class of chemicals that are produced as the body tries to break down organophosphate pesticides.